Datagatherer2357/Machine-Learning-and-Statistics-2019-Assessment/README.md

 <img src="https://image.ibb.co/gw4Gen/Index_GMIT.png" alt="Index GMIT" border="0" />

 ----------------------------------------------------------------------------------------------------------------------------------------
-### Bosteon Housing Data set
+### Boston Housing Data set

 * This repository is for Machine Learning and Statistics.
-* It is a project based on The Boston Housing Dataset with specific analytics machine learning techniques applied to.
+* It is a project based on The Boston Housing Dataset, centered around specific analytics and machine learning techniques applied to it in order to answer a number of questions.
 * It is in the form a Jupyter Notebook, which demonstrates an investigation of the variables of interest and explores their relationships.
 * The notebook contains Python code only.